Getting Started with NestJS: A Comprehensive Introduction

 Why Saigon Digital Chose NestJS?

 Our partnership with Visa Hotel Now, an innovative leader in the hotel industry, demonstrated our capability to tackle complex challenges and achieve ambitious go-live dates.
 Visa Hotel Now required a robust and seamless reservation system that allowed clients to register visas and book hotels swiftly.
-They also needed real-time price updates and several sophisticated features.
-NestJS proved to be the perfect solution, meeting all their requirements efficiently.

 Installation